5 Powerful & Pure Weight Gain Shakes

-Keep in mind that the shakes listed above naturally contain about 10g of protein, so adding a 15g protein scoop of your favorite powder gives you that perfect 25g scoop of protein, allowing for a 3:1 carb to protein ratio.
+Keep in mind that the shake recipes listed above naturally contain about 10g of protein, so adding a 15-25g protein scoop of your favorite powder gives you that perfect 25g scoop of protein, allowing for a 3-4:1 carb-to-protein ratio.

 We recommend the following NSF Certified for Sport powders:

 - Garden of Life Sport Certified Grass Fed Whey (1 scoop = 24g of Truly grass-fed whey protein from Ireland)

 The final option is the plant-based version of the Garden of Life Sport which is great for all athletes to mix in their routine in addition to being a staple for those who are vegan.

 If you’re looking for more flavors such as a mocha, churro, or bourbon vanilla, check out our post on Best Grass Fed Whey Protein Powders for other tasty and amazingly healthy options.

 A few other tidbits to keep in mind: